 tipping etiquette for hotels in Thailand

-In Thailand Tip 5 to 10% at high-end restaurants
+In Thailand Tip a minimum of 10% at expensive restaurants

 for tour guides 10 - $20 in Thailand

 In Thailand you can tip the equivalent of between $10 and $20 per day for the tour guide (the guide should be giving a portion of your tip to the driver).

 There are many tour providers for Thailand.
 You can find luxury holidays, family holidays, adventure holidays, cheap holidays and all-inclusive ones too.

 should you tip your taxi driver?

 Taxi drivers in Thailand will not expect you to tip, however most taxi drivers in Thailand will round up the fare.

 Taxis are metered so don’t ask how much it will cost.
 You shouldn't have to settle on a fixed rate.

 If you take a taxi from the airport, avoid services by Touts.
 You can order a taxi from the taxi desk – they will probably give you a sheet of paper with your taxi driver’s name on it.
 Keep this in case there is a problem.
 There is always a surcharge for taking a taxi from the airport.
 There is no surcharge when going to the airport.

 If you hail a cab, don’t hold your hand out with your finger pointing upwards, this is considered rude.
 Keep your hand horizontal, with your fingers facing downwards.